ENU-Group-F/Group-F/Use-cases/Use-case21.md

 ### Trigger

-*A request for continental population data is required by Corporate Planning.*
+*A request for continental top capital population data is required by Corporate Planning.*

 ## MAIN SUCCESS SCENARIO